andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Pythagoras</h4>
-During our first rehearsal Mark gives us a tip to help keep our lines straight, "make sure your steps are a little longer on the way back because you have to walk farther since it's on an angle."
+During our first rehearsal Mark offers a tip to help keep our lines straight, "make sure your steps are a little longer on the way back because you have to walk farther since it's on an angle."